-The DCM4623xD2N31C8yzz may be used in standalone applications where the output power requirements are up to 375 W. However, it is easily deployed as arrays of modules to increase power handling capacity.
-Arrays of up to eight units have been qualified for 3000 W capacity.
+The DCM4623xC8G16F0yzz may be used in standalone applications where the output power requirements are up to 600W.
+However, it is easily deployed as arrays of modules to increase power handling capacity.
+Arrays of up to eight units have been qualified for 4800W capacity.
 Application of DCM converters in an array requires no derating of the maximum available power versus what is specified for a single module.

 Note: For more information on operation of single DCM, refer to "Single DCM as an Isolated, Regulated DC-DC Converter" application note AN:029.
+For more information on designing a power system using the DCMs, refer to the DCM Design Guide.